 5. Broadening your horizons.

 While many people move straight back home after University, most will seek something new and just as exciting.
 Uni blues get to most people I know, as it is a time in your life where everything is new and crazy and a learning curve.
 Life becomes more mellow (and sober!) after that.
 As you’ve moved away once, it makes trying out new places a lot easier, even without the safety net of being able to go home if you fail.
 Being from a small town can be especially restricting, as you get so comfortable there, knowing a lot of people, being familiar with your surroundings, that you can forget there’s a big wide world out there.
-Obviously moving in general, not just for studies, is a big move, but once you’ve done it you’ll feel like a bigger, braver you.
+Once you’ve moved you’ll feel like a bigger, braver you.

 1. You miss home.